 Program Management, within CIM, is used for proposing and revising overall requirements for all majors, minors, and graduate programs.

 Once submitted into workflow, program revisions will then be reviewed as follows:

-Because new programs must be evaluated off-campus (MHEC/USM), the process can be quiet lengthy.
+Because new programs must be evaluated off-campus (MHEC/USM), the process can be quite lengthy.
 Please allow at least six months to have the program fully approved and ready to be offered.
 Programs requiring professional accreditation review will require additional time.

 Approved Program Revisions - updated by AR&T in the Registrar's Office

 Structural changes that do not require CIM approvals will need to be submitted via the Non-CIM Structural Change Request Form, contact Sara Sides for the form.
 Examples: Changing ownership of a major or department; new or revised subject code; new or revised department name.